Back to Blog

 Short framework.
 Pick one:

-• You have <20 calls/mo and want a human voice: A traditional virtual receptionist is fine.
-Ruby, Moneypenny, or any well-reviewed answering service will serve you well.
+• Under about 20 calls a month and you want a human voice: a traditional virtual receptionist is the right buy.
+Ruby at $250 for 50 minutes or PATLive at $75 pay-as-you-go will serve you well, and both include 24/7.
 AI is overkill at this volume.

 • You have 20-100 calls/mo and most calls need decisions: AI-first probably wins.
 Intake is consistent, after-hours is covered, cost is lower.